Robotic Laser Cutting

 Robotic laser cutting is a very efficient means of cutting both sheet and thick plate metals.
 The process is also useful for cutting glass, ceramic and plastic materials.
 Robotic cells are capable of handling materials for cutting procedures.
 Alternatively, production systems can be set up where materials can be guided towards a stationary robotic laser head in an automated production system.

 There are numerous reasons for companies to switch to robotic laser cutting processes.
 Among them are the following:

-Preprogrammed robotic laser systems allows a company to add lights-out manufacturing capabilities to their processes without the need to add manpower.
+- Preprogrammed robotic laser systems allow a company to add lights-out manufacturing capabilities to their processes without the need to add manpower